gannebamm/geonode-workshop/00_getStarted/README.md

 To run GeoNode in development mode you have to install **some** of its prerequisites (as stated [here](https://docs.geonode.org/en/3.x/install/advanced/core/index.html#ubuntu-20-04lts)).
 Since PyCharm will take care of the virtual environment our setup is _a bit more lean_ than the officially stated.

+_Please use the shell commands one at a time to be sure they will be executed_

 See:

 ````shell script
 sudo add-apt-repository ppa:ubuntugis/ppa